MysteryPancake/Houdini-Fun/README.md

 Various Houdini tips and tricks I use a bunch.
 Hope someone finds this helpful!

 ## Simple spring solver
 Need to overshoot an animation or smooth it over time to reduce bumps?
-Introducing my simple spring solver!
+Introducing the simple spring solver!

 I stole this from an article on [2D wave simulation](https://gamedevelopment.tutsplus.com/make-a-splash-with-dynamic-2d-water-effects--gamedev-236t) by Michael Hoffman.
 The idea is to set a target position and set the acceleration towards the target.
 This causes a natural overshoot when the object flies past the target, since the velocity takes time to flip.
 Next you apply damping to stop it going too crazy.